Collecting your Degree

 - Please see the University website for degree ceremony FAQs and more information.

 - St Catherine’s usually attends degree ceremonies held in the Sheldonian Theatre at 2.30 pm however we would require you to be at the College from about 11.00 am to complete some of the formalities and attend a briefing with the Dean of Degrees.
 There is also a reception for you and your guests.
-You are entitled to bring up to three guests (minimum age of seven) and both you and your guests can have lunch in College.
+You are entitled to bring up to two guests (minimum age of seven) and both you and your guests can have lunch in College.
 This is free for you and there is a charge for your guests.
 Once you have a place confirmed by the University for a degree day you will receive a pack from the College Office with all the details, including which gowns to wear.
 If you wish to have an Oxford MA conferred there is a charge of £40.00.

 Replacing your University card